tom-p-reichel/svg-is-turing-complete/README.md

-# Cool Disclaimer:
+# SVG is turing-complete-ish:
-For SVG to be truly turing complete in the sense of being able to run arbitrarily long tasks, it must have its output fed to it's input--- a sort of driven turing machine.
-However, this loop can be unrolled an arbitrary non-infinite length, so tasks of known maximum complexity can be computed in one go...\
+For SVG to be truly turing complete, it must have its output fed to it's input--- making this only a sort of driven turing machine.

-With this out of the way and apologies for being misleading:\

-# SVG Is Turing Complete
-Scalable Vector Graphics is an XML based language with significant image processing capabilities, and here I demonstrate that these capabilities breach turing completeness.\
 \
-The turing machine I choose to emulate to prove SVG's turing completeness is [rule 110](http://mathworld.wolfram.com/Rule110.html).\
+Scalable Vector Graphics is an XML based language with significant image processing capabilities, and here I demonstrate that SVG can theoretically do arbitrarily large (but ultimately finite) computations.
+\
+It does so by unrolling a fixed number of iterations of [rule 110](http://mathworld.wolfram.com/Rule110.html), which IS turing complete, using SVG image filters.\
 \
 Runs in `Chromium 73.0.3683.103` after several seconds, seriously, this thing is slow!\
 \